TaraRhoseyn/javascript_card_memory_game/README.md

 #### Feature 4: Hard mode of the game

 Upon pressing 'Hard' in the homepage, the moderate mode of the game with 18 card tiles is generated for the user.
+The first version of the hard mode was 24 cards so that each level of difficulty doubled (easy = 6, moderate = 12, hard = 24).
+Upon testing this it quickly became clear 24 was too challenging, particularly on small device screens.
+To keep the game simple and playable on mobile, hard was changed to 18, 6 more than moderate.

 ![Moderate](https://github.com/TaraRhoseyn/CI_MS2_CardMemoryGame/blob/main/docs/features/feature-four.PNG)